-Cakile edentula is a succulent plant that provides potassium, calcium, and a range of B vitamins, beta-carotene, and fiber.
-The leaves and young stems are edible, but it is preferable to cook them before consumption and not eat them in large quantities.
-The roots are dried and ground into a powder, then mixed with cereal flour to make bread.
+Cakile edentula, commonly known as American Searocket, is a succulent plant native to the coastal dunes and beaches of North America.
+It is a source of potassium, calcium, various B vitamins, beta-carotene, and fiber.
+While the leaves and young stems are edible, it is advisable to cook them before consumption and to avoid eating them in large quantities.
+The roots are dried, ground into a powder, and mixed with cereal flour to make bread.

 Scientific Name